 For years I did the whole “buy what I like on clearance” routine – only to wind up with a closet full of clothes and nothing to wear.

-It’s time to DECLUTTER YOUR CLOSET AND DOWNSIZE YOUR WARDROBE.
+It’s time to DECLUTTER CLOTHES IN YOUR CLOSET AND DO A CLOSET CLEANOUT.

-In this part of the series, I will be sharing tips to declutter your closet and downsize your wardrobe.
+In this part of the series, I will be sharing tips to cleanout your closet and declutter your clothes.

-Take everything out of your closet.
-Quickly go through your belongs and separate them into three piles: items to keep, items to donate and items to toss.
+Quickly go through your belongings and separate them into three piles: items to keep, items to donate and items to toss.

 If you come across any item that is stained or ripped, put it in the trash bag.
 If it is seasonal, then put it to the side.

 It doesn’t matter how pretty they are, if they hurt your feet, toss them.

 Declutter Clothes: Downsize Your Wardrobe

 It makes so much sense to have fewer things in your wardrobe, all of which you love and reflect the real you, rather than having a closet filled with things you stare at and can never decide what to wear.